 There are many benefits to freemium apps compared to traditional money-making methods in the app industry, making them a favorite amongst app developers and businesses alike.
 However, it requires careful consideration and planning to avoid common mistakes that can lead to user dissatisfaction and revenue loss.

 Conducting market research, defining premium features, creating a seamless user experience, and using a variety of revenue streams can all contribute to the success of freemium apps.
-In this article, we tackled every aspect of using freemium app models as a mobile app monetization method to put your app on the big boy table.
+Start with Adapty’s free plan to implement professional paywalls, run A/B tests, and track your subscription analytics – all without code.